-- 1. The Division served the Respondent with an OTSC on March 26, 2024, addressed to the Respondent's last known home address.
-Exs.
-A, B. - 2.
+- 1. The Division originally attempted to serve the Respondent with an OTSC on March 19, 2024, addressed to two of the Respondent's last known addresses.
+Exhibits A, B, and E. - 2.
 The OTSC contained the allegations against the Respondent and notification of the obligation to file an answer or otherwise respond to the allegations within 21 days.
-Ex.
-A. The OTSC stated that, if a responsive and timely answer were not filed, the Commission may act.
+Exhibit A. The OTSC stated that, if a responsive and timely answer was not filed, the Commission may act.

-- Ex.
-A. In particular, the Respondent was notified that if an answer to the allegations in the OTSC is not filed, the Commission may enter a Final Decision and Order that assumes the truth of the allegations in the OTSC and that the Commission may take action against the Respondent's certification, including granting, in full, the action contemplated in the OTSC. - 3.
-The Motion was mailed by the Division to the Respondent by USPS Priority Mail on May 7, 2024, to the same last known address and USPS delivery was confirmed on May 10, 2024.
-Exs.
-C, D. The undersigned takes administrative notice that the OTSC was attached as an exhibit to the Motion. - 4.
-By operation of law, the Commission may presume that the Respondent received both the OTSC and the Motion, as discussed below.
-The Respondent failed to respond to either the OTSC or the Motion. - III.
+Exhibit A. In particular, the Respondent was notified that if an answer to the allegations in the OTSC was not filed, the Commission may enter a Final Decision and Order that assumes the truth of the allegations in the OTSC and that the Commission may take action against the Respondent's certification, including granting, in full, the action contemplated in the OTSC.
+Exhibit A.

+- 3. The Motion was mailed by the Division to the Respondent by USPS Priority Mail to the Respondent's last known address on May 7, 2024.
+Exhibits C, D. The undersigned takes administrative notice that the OTSC was attached as an exhibit to the Motion. - 4.
+Around May 13, 2024, the Division received credible information indicating that the Respondent no longer resided at either of the addresses which they had provided service to.
+The Division filed a Motion to Withdraw their previously filed Motion for Default and Final Decision and filed an amended OTSC to two new addresses.
+Exhibit E. The OTSC served on May 13, 2024, is identical in content to the original OTSC served on March 19, 2024, containing the allegations against the Respondent, notification of the obligation to file an answer or otherwise respond to the allegations within 21 days, and warning of the possibility of entry of a Final Decision and Order assuming the truth of the allegations.
+Exhibit E. - 5.
+On July 29, 2024, the Division filed a new Motion for Default and Final Decision ("renewed Motion").
+Exhibit F. - 6.
+By operation of law, the Commission may presume that the Respondent received both the OTSC and the renewed Motion, as discussed below.
+The Respondent failed to respond to either the OTSC or the renewed Motion. - III.
 Allegations Contained in the OTSC - 1.
 On July 1, 2021, the Respondent was automatically certified as a law enforcement officer pursuant to St. 2020, c.
 253, § 102, an Act Relative to Justice, Equity and Accountability in Law Enforcement in the Commonwealth.